 7) Access to IT equipment no longer available through the manufacturer

 After a few years, manufacturers will stop providing one generation of technology to make way for the latest version.
 This leaves organisations with two options: replacing with newer IT equipment or upgrading their existing IT equipment through the secondary market.

-Replacing with new makes sense for high performance computing, since all the latest features will be utilized.
-However, most organizations are unlikely to need the most expensive technologies.
+Replacing with new makes sense for high performance computing, since all the latest features will be utilised.
+However, most organisations are unlikely to need the most expensive technologies.

 8) Zero conflict with existing systems

-If your organization decides to upgrade your current IT hardware with refurbished, this will be 100% compatible.
+If your organisation decides to upgrade your current IT hardware with refurbished, this will be 100% compatible.
 There will be also be no conflict with your existing system.